amitmeel/NLP_With_Transformers/README.md

 This repo is created to learn about nlp related tasks with the help of transformers(specially using 🤗 transformers).

-The Transformer architecture in paper <b>[Attention Is All You Need](https://arxiv.org/abs/1706.03762)<b> was originally designed for translation related tasks.
+The Transformer architecture in paper [**Attention Is All You Need**](https://arxiv.org/abs/1706.03762) was originally designed for translation related tasks.

 Below are some resources to learn about the original architecture:
 1. [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/)